 Individual Access Level

 Users with this Access Level will have access to all the records in the Contacts, Accounts, Opportunity, and other Apps, where they are 'Owners'.
-This means that the can only see and interact with records assigned to them.
+This means that they can only see and interact with the records assigned to them.
 In other words, where the 'Owner' field has its name.

-This limit on their information access doesn't apply to the Calendar, Activities, Next Steps, Email Analytics, as they will be able to see those belonging to other teammates as well.
+This limit on their information access doesn't apply to the Calendar, Activities, Email Analytics, as they will be able to see those belonging to other teammates as well.